Conversion of non-Islamic places of worship into mosques: Spain

-A Catholic church dedicated to Saint Vincent of Lérins, was built by the Visigoths in Córdoba; during the reign of Abd al-Rahman I, it was converted into a mosque.
+A Catholic church dedicated to Saint Vincent of Lérins, was built by the Visigoths in Córdoba, although this has been a matter of scholarly debate. during the reign of Abd al-Rahman I the site was converted into a newly built mosque.
 In the time of the Reconquista, Christian rule was reestablished and the building became a church once again, the Cathedral of Our Lady of the Assumption.

 Crimean Peninsula

 After the Ottomans conquered Mangup, the capital of Principality of Theodoro, a prayer for the Sultan recited in one of the churches which converted into a mosque, and according to Turkish authors "the house of the infidel became the house of Islam."

 Middle East and North Africa

 Iraq

 The Islamic State converted a number of churches into mosques after they occupied Mosul in 2014.
 The churches were restored to their original function after Mosul was liberated in 2017.